Home

 Data-Driven Learning & Evaluation Consulting Boutique

-Rooted in intention, running programs in “the real world,” and informed decision making, our strategic consulting and evaluations will help you make better data-informed decisions and do your work better—as individual and unique to your outcomes.
+Rooted in intention, running programs in “the real world,” and informed decision making, our strategic consulting and evaluations will help you (non-profits, foundations, and higher education) make better data-informed decisions and do your work better—as individual and unique to your outcomes.

-We can work with you to achieve your outcomes through program evaluation, empower you to confidently understand and use your data through evaluation training and capacity building, or bring an external perspective and different expertise to a current challenge via strategic consulting.
+We can work with you to achieve your outcomes through program and portfolio evaluation, empower you to confidently understand and use your data through evaluation training and capacity building, or bring an external perspective and different expertise to a current challenge via strategic and organizational consulting.

 We believe everyone should have the opportunity to achieve the outcomes they set out to reach, and we’re here to work with you to understand and communicate the change you are creating.

-We understand the need for data-driven decision making and will help achieve measurable changes by creating strong trusted partnerships with our clients.
+We understand the need for data-informed decision making and will help achieve measurable changes by creating strong trusted partnerships with our clients.

 Our Philosophy